Radio acoustic ranging: Technique

-A U.S. Coast and Geodetic Survey radio acoustic ranging station on California′s San Clemente Island in 1925, when it supported hydrographic survey operations by the survey ship USC&GS Guide.

-A U.S. Coast and Geodetic survey illustration of radio acoustic ranging and echosounding techniques used in combination.
+A USC&GS survey illustration of RAR and echo sounding techniques used in combination.

-A U.S. Coast and Geodetic Survey radioman on duty at radio acoustic ranging station KGHS, Kodiak Island, Territory of Alaska, supporting hydrographic survey operations by the survey ship USC&GS Surveyor in 1929.

 To fix their position using radio acoustic ranging, a ship's crew first ascertained the temperature and salinity of sea water in the vicinity of the ship to determine an accurate velocity of sound through the water.
 The crew then threw a small TNT bomb off the ship's stern.
 It exploded at a depth of about 100 ft, and a chronograph aboard the ship automatically recorded the time the explosion was heard at the ship.
 The sound traveled outward from the explosion, eventually reaching hydrophones at known locations – shore stations, anchored station ships, or moored buoys – at a distance from the ship.
 Each hydrophone was connected to a radio transmitter that automatically sent a signal indicating the time its hydrophone detected the sound.
 At the distances involved – generally less than 200 nmi – each of these radio signals arrived at the ship at essentially the same instant that each of the remote hydrophones detected the sound of the explosion.
 The ship's chronograph automatically recorded the time each radio signal arrived at the ship.
 By subtracting the time of the explosion from the time of radio signal reception, the ship's crew could determine the length of time the sound wave required to travel from the point of the explosion to each remote hydrophone and, knowing the speed of sound in the surrounding sea water, could multiply the sound's travel time by the velocity of sound in sea water to determine the distance between the explosion and the hydrophone.
 By determining the distance to at least two remote hydrophones in known locations, the ship's crew could use true range multilateration to fix the ship's position.